Memorial Weekend Irrigation Checks on Denver Metro Slopes

 After the holiday: one comparison photo set

 Take the same wide shot Tuesday morning that you took before guests arrived.
 If pale wedges grew, traffic and throw still share blame.
-If color evened out, your Memorial pass bought time for June—not a false all-clear.
+If color evened out, your Memorial pass bought time for June, not a false all clear.

 Wind, hail scars, and heads that look fine from the driveway

 Early season hail can tilt nozzles without cracking them.
 Walk each slope zone at head height, not only from the patio.
-A head that still rotates but throws short creates pale toes that minutes cannot fix.
+A head that still rotates but throws short creates pale toes that run time cannot fix.
 Note cracked risers and leaking collars while routes are still available in late May.

 Pair this pass with April hail and wind checklist if you skipped it during busy startup weeks.
 Fixing tilt now beats explaining dry wedges at the next holiday cookout.